-- “English Law Week: The Law – A noble profession or just a business?”, at the Chamber of Advocates, St Petersburg (2017).
+- “English Law Week: The Law – A noble profession or just a business?”, The Law Society and Bar Council sponsored event at the Chamber of Advocates, St Petersburg (2017).

-- “International arbitration under the New York Convention”, OECD sponsored training for High Court judges, held in Beirut, Lebanon (2016).
+- “International arbitration under the New York Convention”, instructed by the United Nations to train High Court judges in Beirut, Lebanon (2016).

-- “International arbitration under the New York Convention”, United Nations sponsored training for High Court judges, held in Kharkiv, Ukraine (2015).
+- “International arbitration under the New York Convention”, instructed by the United Nations to train High Court judges in Kharkiv, Ukraine (2015).

 - “Understanding Modern China: a puzzle inside a riddle wrapped in an enigma,” at the offices of Clayton Utz, Perth (2012).

 - “Managing IP in China”, at the offices of Freshfields, London (2011).